jeremymoore558/ks_phage/README.md

 Simple analysis of the outputs (comparing fitness of cell populations with different susceptibility to phage) can be found in the 'Analysis_()/' directories.

+The two subdirectories contain copies of the same scripts, but the parameter for phage diffusion is 0 or 40, respectively

 This work was done in collaboration with Mike Blazanin.